 FREQUENTLY ASKED QUESTIONS

-When can I enroll in, or change, my Medicare Part D coverage?
+When can I enroll in, or change, my Medicare Part D coverage and Medicare Supplement Plan (Medigap policy)?

 Both a will and a trust are estate planning tools.
 The main difference between the two is that a will goes into effect only after you die, while a trust can come into effect after you die or it can be created to take effect during your, or another beneficiaries lifetime.